Safeguarding Policy

 Partnership with Parents / Carers and the Community

-There are circumstances however, where it would be inappropriate to discuss concerns with Parents and / or Carers and may in fact put the child at greater risk.
-This may include identification of sexual abuse, physical abuse cases where a parent / carer may be responsible for the abuse and parents / carers who may not be able to respond reasonably to the situation.
+There are circumstances however, where it would be inappropriate to discuss concerns with Parents and / or Carers and may in fact put the pupil at greater risk.
+This may include identification of sexual abuse, physical abuse cases where a Parent / Carer may be responsible for the abuse and Parents / Carers who may not be able to respond reasonably to the situation.

 The school uses the Pan Dorset Safeguarding Children Partnership Keeping Children Safe leaflet, which is available in a number of languages.